 - Spanish Social Security registration: If registered with Spanish Social Security, provide a registration certificate.

-Step 02/ Gather all required documents
+STEP 02/ Gather all required documents

 Collect all required documents, including proof of income, remote work, health insurance, a clean criminal record, and a completed national visa application form.

-Step 03/ Choose where to apply
+STEP 03/ Choose where to apply

-Step 04/ Submit your application and biometrics
+STEP 04/ Submit your application and biometrics

-Step 08/ Register your address (Empadronamiento)
+STEP 07/ Register your address (Empadronamiento)

 Go to the local municipal office (Ayuntamiento) to register your address.
 Bring your passport, lease or rental contract, and your TIE or residence approval.
 This step is required for access to health care and other local services.

-Step 09/ Apply for NIE (Foreigner ID)
+STEP 08/ Apply for NIE (Foreigner ID)

-You can apply for your Spanish NIE at the Foreigner’s Office or local police station by booking an online appointment.
-Bring your passport with visa, three passport photos, a completed application form in Spanish (three copies), proof of your address in Spain, and a payment receipt (usually €10–20).
-It may take up to three months to receive your NIE and residency card.
+The Spanish NIE (Número de Identidad de Extranjero) is your official identification number in Spain and is required for working, banking, paying taxes, and signing contracts.
+You can apply at the Foreigner’s Office or a local police station by booking an appointment online.
+You will need your passport with a visa, passport photos, a completed application form, proof of address in Spain, and a payment receipt of about €10 to 20.
+Processing can take up to three months

 The processing time for the Spain Digital Nomad Visa is one to three months, whether you apply through the Spanish consulate or from within Spain.
 However, processing times will be different depending on the consulate or the volume of applications, so applying early is recommended to avoid delays.

-- UGE Application (for the 3-year residence permit): First application is €73.26 per applicant, and the renewal of the residence permit is €78.67
+- UGE Application (for the 3-year residence permit): The initial application fee is €73.26 per person, while renewing the residence permit costs €78.67.

-- TIE Request (Residence Card): The first card costs €16.08, and the renewal of the card is €19.30
+- TIE Request (Residence Card): The first card costs €16.08.

 Optional costs may include: